 No Value Added to Property.
 Yes, it is true that a solar lease does not add additional value to the property since the equipment is considered personal property and not a fixture on the home.
 However as mentioned above, there are value added benefits from solar leases ranging from a quicker sales time on average to a cumulative net savings for the home buyer.

 Thinking about selling a solar home in the Phoenix area that has a solar lease?
-Give the Solar Home Broker a call at 480-888-1234!
+Call Rob Madden, the Solar Home Broker, at 480-888-1234!